 We were surprised to see a couple of vehicles parked at the trailhead here.
 They were all covered up in the thick snow, with no tire tracks from the road, so there must be a large group camping out here.
 Katie and I bundled up with a few extra layers (and made sure Logan's booties were on tight) and headed out into the thick wet snow, crunching a fresh path along the access road.

 The North Country Trail makes a pleasant path out here, leading off the access road and following a ridge down to Baltimore River.
-It passes some rather large trees and an upper waterfall, known informally as Peanut Butter Slide, before leading right past O Kun de Kun Falls and crossing a wooden suspension bridge to eastern lands.
+It passes some rather large trees and an upper waterfall, also known as Konteko Falls, before leading right past O Kun de Kun Falls and crossing a wooden suspension bridge to eastern lands.
 We didn't take this route.
 The small access road was enough of a challenge for us today, slickened and cloaked by the white slushy snow.